"He in his madness prays for storms, and dreams that storms will bring him peace"

 Space, Script, Sweat and Share.

 Space- We are inundated with more demands on our time than any other culture in the history of mankind.
-Between social media, kids’ schedules, work, social calendars, and the latest Netflix series you haven’t watched yet, sometimes, while I’m going to sleep at night, I wonder where the hell the day went.
-To combat the unending demands on my time, I created a small room in my house that I call my SACRED SPACE.
+Between social media, kids’ schedules, work, social calendars, and the latest Netflix series we haven’t watched yet, we are getting pulled from all directions.
+Sometimes, as I’m drifting off to sleep the thought will scurry across my mind “where the hell did the day even go?”
+To combat the unending pull on my attetnion, I created a small room in my house that I call my SACRED SPACE.
 In that place, I do one thing—I read the books I want to read, listen to the music I want to listen to, and write about what I want to write about.

-I don’t focus on what will make the money, what piece of content has the likelihood to go the most viral, who owes me money, or who I owe money to.
+I don’t focus on what will make the money, which piece of content is most likely to go viral, who owes me money, or who I owe money to.
 The first thing I do before I take pre-workout, go to the gym, or do anything productive, I ground myself in my sacred space and spend time just for me.

 You must have a room, or a certain hour or so a day, where you don’t know what was in the newspapers that morning, you don’t know who your friends are, you don’t know what you owe anybody, you don’t know what anybody owes to you.